FarronF/limerick-council-meetings/meetings/2022/04/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 24th March 2022.md

 Derelict Sites.
 Properties entered in it are levied an annual charge payable by the

 property owners.
+However, where properties continue to remain in a derelict state
+---
-However, where properties continue to remain in a derelict state--- and all reasonable alternatives have been exhausted with the owners, the option to
+and all reasonable alternatives have been exhausted with the owners, the option to

 acquire the property compulsorily through statutory powers will be considered.